wpilibsuite/frc-docs/source/docs/software/actuators/programming-leds.rst

 The below method does a couple of important things.
 Inside of the *for* loop, it equally distributes the hue over the entire length of the strand and stores the individual LED hue to a variable called ``hue``.
 Then the for loop sets the HSV value of that specified pixel using the ``hue`` value.

-Moving outside of the for loop, the ``m_rainbowFirstPixelHue`` then iterates the pixel that contains the "initial" hue creating the rainbow effect. ``m_rainbowFirstPIxelHue`` then checks to make sure that the hue is inside the hue boundaries of 180.
+Moving outside of the for loop, the ``m_rainbowFirstPixelHue`` then iterates the pixel that contains the "initial" hue creating the rainbow effect. ``m_rainbowFirstPixelHue`` then checks to make sure that the hue is inside the hue boundaries of 180.
 This is because HSV hue is a value from 0-180.

 .. tabs::